Baagsma/PBQA/examples/README.md

 )
 ```

-Creating something akin to an Agent class can be useful for organize groups of queries/patterns for completing specific tasks.
+Creating a class similar to an 'Agent' can be beneficial for structuring sets of queries or patterns that are designed to accomplish specific tasks.

 ```py
 from json import dumps